-To our wounded warriors, Operation Second Chance is a critical financial resource … and much more.
-Founded by and for military families, OSC provides direct support to those in financial crisis due to combat injury or illness, usually during the gap between active duty pay and the initiation of veterans' benefits.
-Assistance for essential expenses like childcare, utilities, and mortgage payments helps prevent families from going into debt or losing a home.
-But perhaps even more important is the support of a nurturing community.
-So OSC coordinates retreats, sports events, hospital visits, and more – boosting morale and helping veterans transition back into civilian life, reconnect with family, and build a network of peers.
-Referrals to other resources help meet additional needs – whether it’s counseling for post-traumatic stress disorder, or home renovations to improve wheelchair accessibility.
-And through Operation Giving Back, veterans and their family members have the opportunity to support OSC’s mission, working as paid interns to serve others like themselves.
-These families have given so much.
-Won't you?
+Founded by and for military families, OSC provides direct support to wounded service members in financial crisis – most of whom have experienced combat injury or illness but are awaiting the initiation of veterans' benefits.
+Assistance for essential expenses like rent, utilities, and mortgage payments helps prevent families from going into debt or losing a home.
+OSC also coordinates retreats, sports events, hospital visits, and more – boosting morale and helping veterans transition back into civilian life, reconnect with family, and build a network of peers.
+Referrals to other resources help meet additional needs, whether it’s counseling for post-traumatic stress disorder, or home renovations to improve wheelchair accessibility.
+And through Operation Giving Back, veterans and their family members can support OSC’s mission, working as paid interns to serve others like themselves.
+These families have given … so much.

 Headquarters: MD-Montgomery County

 Where They Operate: DC-Citywide; MD-Statewide; VA-Statewide

 Population(s) Served: Individuals with Disabilities

 - Number of people (clients, patrons, students, etc) we serve annually:

 - Number of veterans and families kept from homelessness in 2016:

 - Number of Emergency Flights Made in 2016: